Lions Bluff Lodge: Our full report

 - Flights arrive into Sarova (Taita Hills Game Sanctuary) airstrip, from where it’s a 30 to 40-minute transfer to the lodge , or Finch Hattons airstrip in Tsavo West National Park (scheduled flights), from where it’s a 2-hour-plus drive.

 Food & drink

-Our buffet breakfast, available 6.00am¬¬–9.30am, was rather poor overall, with poor to average fruit, and a below-average cooked breakfast – though black pudding was a nice surprise, and coffee was acceptable.
+Our buffet breakfast, available 6.00am–9.30am, was rather poor overall, with poor to average fruit, and a below-average cooked breakfast – though the black pudding was a nice surprise, and the coffee was fine.

 Lunch, served between 1.00 and 3.00pm, is simple, with just one main course.

 A three-course dinner, again with just one main course, is served between 8.00pm and 9.30pm.
 Our meal consisted of a tasty enough if rather cold tomato soup, followed by a buffet of roast chicken, poorly roasted potatoes, carrots, and gritty spinach.
 To finish we were served bread and butter pudding.

 - Dining locations